DocuSign Trial for Cosign Cloud Customers FAQs

 Through a long-term strategic partnership with Microsoft, DocuSign has made its industry-leading eSignature apps and Digital Transaction Management functionalities widely available to businesses and consumers within Microsoft applications.

-Robust apps for Outlook, Word, SharePoint, Dynamics CRM, Windows and Windows Phone are making it easier for organizations of every size, industry, and geography to quickly and securely transact business anytime, anywhere, on any device.
+Robust apps for Outlook, Word, SharePoint, Dynamics CRM, Windows and Windows Phone are making it easier for organizations of every size, industry, and geography to quickly and securely transact business from around the world.

 Microsoft is a longtime DocuSign customer, using DocuSign in more than 100 use cases around the world.
 DocuSign was recognized as the 2014 Microsoft Office and SharePoint App Developer Partner of the Year Award.Learn more